Concurrent Enrollment

 There is no cost to you to offer JBU courses to your students, and your teachers will receive a modest stipend for delivering JBU coursework.

-Students can earn up to 24 total college credit hours during their junior and senior years of high school.
+Students can earn up to 24 total college credit hours during high school.

 Contact us